Skip to Content

 Your next decision is whether to walk around the Fethiye Peninsula in a clockwise or anticlockwise direction.

-When you see this bank of road signs just ahead of the hotel you can take the fork to the left or the right.
+There’s a bank of road signs at a fork in the road just ahead of the hotel you can choose to take the fork to the left or the right.

 Having tried both in the past, we prefer to head to the right and do the anticlockwise route.